 Chocolate manufacturers use equipment to precisely control the temperature of the chocolate (aka tempering chocolate) during processing to cause the fat molecules in the cocoa butter to align neatly and tightly together.
 It is firm at room temperature and has a crisp snap when you break it.
 When at home you heat the chocolate to melt it, you undo that process and so it is no longer in temper.
-Until now :) You can now use your thermomix
+So now you can start tempering chocolate in the Thermomix!

 The tempering process involves slowly raising and lowering the temperature of melted chocolate while constantly stirring.
 This process causes the structure of the large cocoa-butter crystals in the chocolate to repeatedly break and then reform.

 - To avoid fat (and sugar) bloom, characterised by unappealing white streaks or blotches on the surface.

 - Raising the melting temperature of finished chocolate so it doesn’t melt on contact with your fingers.

 - Preserves the keeping quality of chocolate by stratifying the fat.